How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Like how to get paint off vinyl flooring, only rely on this method as a last resort.
 Use paint thinners with caution and avoid it altogether if the paint is water-based.

-Soak a cloth rag with paint thinner.
-Use a minimal amount.
-If you can't stand the smell of common paint thinners, opt for mineral spirits - a similar product with 100% petroleum distillates and no additives.
+- Soak a cloth rag with a minimal amount of paint thinner.
+If you can't stand the smell, opt for mineral spirits instead — a petroleum-based alternative with fewer additives and a milder odor that's easier to work with indoors.

-Rub the stain with the rag you have soaked in paint thinner.
-Apply some pressure and rub the cloth in a back and forth motion.
+- Rub the stain with the soaked rag, applying firm pressure in a back and forth motion.

 Tips On Removing Paint From Laminate Flooring